 Mbanga was held at New Bell prison, also known as “hell on earth,” which is notorious for unbearable conditions and is generally reserved for Cameroon’s most hardened criminals.
 It holds more than 3,000 prisoners, despite being built to accommodate only 500-800 inmates.
 During his detention, Mbanga’s health deteriorated rapidly due to typhoid, chronic back pains, and respiratory infections; conditions that were aggravated by the poor sanitary conditions in the prison.

 For more than two years, Freedom Now worked to mobilize international pressure for Mbanga’s release, collaborating with the organization Freemuse and Vigier Guitars, and with the support of the Lantos Foundation and RealNetworks Foundation.
 Lawyers with the law firm Wilmer Cutler Pickering Hale and Dorr LLP represented Mbanga as pro bono international counsel and, among other initiatives, filed his case with the UN Working Group on Arbitrary Detention.
+The Working Group determined he was held in violation of international law.
 Senator Richard Durbin (D-Il) has been a strong advocate for Mbanga in seeking his freedom from unlawful detention.

 Following his release from prison, Mbanga and his family were subjected to repeated threats and harassment.
 In September 2012, the United States granted Mbanga asylum and he, his wife, and three of their children moved to Buffalo, New York.
 Upon his arrival in the United States, Freedom Now’s executive director Maran Turner had the opportunity to met with Mbanga and his wife and speak with them about their experiences.
 Watch clips from the interview below: